f5devcentral/atg-storage/CONTRIBUTING.md

 * `git push`
 * `git push origin v{newVersion}`
   * Example: `git push origin v1.3.2`
   * Note: This will push the new tags created by the previous `npm version` command.
-You can confirm this via the GUI.
+You can confirm this via GitHub.
-* Via the GUI create a new release branch, using the tag just pushed.
+* Via GitHub create a new GitHub release, using the tag just pushed.
 Copy the relevant CHANGELOG entry into the release version message.
 * `npm publish --dry-run`
   * Note: dry-run is used to confirm version number and changes
 * `npm publish --access=public`